-Many people say that their time in college was the best time of their lives, and that if they could do anything over, it’d be those four (or five) years on campus.
-While you should be excited, it’s also normal to be a little apprehensive or nervous about the transition from high school to college.
-After all, you’re an adult now, and with being an adult come adult responsibilities like budgeting, balancing new friends and a social life with academics and a job if you land one.
-With a little bit of preparation and a few tips on the basics of campus life, even the most overwhelmed freshmen can learn how to navigate that first year of personal freedom successfully.
+Many graduates claim their years in college were the best times of their lives and furthermore, would redo those years all over again.
+While you should be excited, it’s also normal be nervous of the transition from high school to college.
+Now as an adult, you also have adult responsibilities such as budgeting, balancing new friends and a social life, academics, and a job if you land one.
+We are here to help you prepare with some campus and college life tips, which helps even most overwhelmed freshmen navigate their first year successfully.

 Managing Money, Time

-Sticking to a budget while in college is a lot about willpower, and those who don’t learn how to manage limited funds in college could be at risk for a mountain of credit card debt waiting for them once they graduate.
-Take advantage of offers that target college students but wouldn’t damage your credit rating, like free checking and reduced ticket prices at movie theaters.
-The spending decisions you make in college will stick with you well after you’re done with school, and if you use your blank credit score slate and spend (and save) responsibly, chances are you’ll take what you’ve learned and be wiser when you’re budgeting that first paycheck from your first job post-graduation.
+Sticking to a budget while in college is a lot about willpower, and those who don’t learn how to manage limited funds in college risk credit card debt once they graduate.
+Take advantage of offers that target college students but won't damage your credit rating, like free checking and reduced ticket prices at movie theaters.
+The spending decisions you make in college will follow you thereafter and if you use your blank credit score slate, spend and save responsibly, you’re likely to become wise and make wise budgeting in your first job, post-graduation.

-Whether you’ve applied for work study, have been hired at a full- or part-time job or plan to find more creative ways to make money to help pay for your college expenses, it isn’t easy to manage your time well enough that your grades – and social life – don’t suffer while you’re earning a living.
-For many though, the advantages of balancing your classes and a job with a steady income outweigh the stress and potential bad decisions that come with tight budgets.
+Whether you’ve applied for work study, have been hired at a full- or part-time job or plan to find more creative ways to make money to help pay for your college expenses, it isn’t easy to manage your time so that your social life and grades do not suffer while you’re earning a living.
+For many though, the advantages of balancing your classes and a job with a steady income outweigh the stress and potentially poor decisions that come with tight budgets.

 New People, New Lifestyle

-Another rite of passage for the college freshman is learning how to live with roommates, sometimes complete strangers.
-If you don’t have a close friend to live with who has the same dorm preferences as you that first year, or are just adventurous and want to meet new people on campus as soon as possible, you’ll need to learn how to be respectful in that cramped space by keeping your side neat and discussing your preferences about things like guests, loud music and study time.
+Another rite of passage for the college freshman is learning how to live with roommates, often complete strangers.
+If you don’t have a close friend to room with your first year, or simply wish to meet new people, you’ll need to learn how to be respectful in a cramped space and learn to discuss your preferences about things like guests, loud music, and study time.
 (Note that this is especially important for females.)
-Set the stage for a lasting friendship with your new roommate by being honest about your expectations for the shared room, or if you really don’t get along, try to avoid the most common roommate problems by coming up with ways to make each other’s preferences known for the rest of the year.
+Set the stage for a lasting friendship with your new roommate by being honest about your expectations, or if you really don’t get along, try to avoid the most common roommate problems by coming up with ways to make each other’s preferences known for the rest of the year.
 With more independence comes more responsibility, and it won’t only be roommates that you’ll need to get along with, but professors, your classmates, advisors and your parents when you return home on college breaks.
 Chances are you could be different than when you left for school.

 Latest College & Financial Aid News